Staff-Alerts/project/roles.md

 * respond swiftly to queries from the delivery team
 * engage teams and stakeholders in the development of the service
 * ultimately decide when a user need has been met though delivery and when they are ready for release

+### User Researcher

+User researchers plan, design and carry out research activities with users that help teams get a deep understanding of the people that use government services.
+This research informs policy, proposition, service, content and interaction design so that services work well for users and achieves policy intent.
+In this role you will:

+* identify service users
+* work with users to understand their needs
+* share designs and options with users to get their feedback
+* report back your findings to the team and stakeholder community

 ### Lead developer